ajandorek/meteor-notes/readme.md

 # Notes App

-This is a notes application built on Meteor
+This is a notes application built on Meteor.
+Simply create an account and add a note to be saved in real time!

 ## Getting Started